kongchen/swagger-maven-plugin/README.md

 # FAQ

 ## 1. SNAPSHOT Version
-SNAPSHOT versions are available for verify issues, new features.
-If you would like to try to verify the fixed issues or the new added features, you may need to add `pluginRepository` in your `pom.xml`:
+SNAPSHOT versions are available for verifing issues and new features.
+If you would like to try to verify the fixed issues or the new added features, you may need to add a `pluginRepository` node in your `pom.xml`:

 ```
 <pluginRepositories>